openmhealth/shimmer/README.md

 1. Run the `./run-natively.sh` script and follow the instructions.
 1. When the script blocks with the message `Started Application`, the components are running.
   * Press Ctrl-C to stop them.
+  * The script creates a WAR file which you can alternatively drop into an application server.
+[This issue](https://github.com/openmhealth/shimmer/issues/31) has details.
 1. Visit `http://localhost:8083` in a browser.

 If you want to build and run the code in Docker, in a terminal